National Statuary Hall Collection: Women

 The statue of Rosa Parks in the Capitol does not represent a state and "is not a part of the National Statuary Hall Collection."
-Statues of Willa Cather (Nebraska), Daisy Bates (Arkansas), and Barbara Johns (Virginia) have been authorized.
+A statue of Barbara Johns (Virginia) has been authorized.

 Native Hawaiian and Native American members

-The collection includes statues of Hawaiian king Kamehameha I and of six Native Americans: Popé (New Mexico), Will Rogers (Oklahoma), Sequoyah (Oklahoma), Sacagawea (North Dakota), Washakie (Wyoming), and Sarah Winnemucca (Nevada).
-Nebraska has authorized the addition of a statue of Chief Standing Bear, and Washington has authorized a statue of Billy Frank Jr.
+The collection includes statues of Hawaiian king Kamehameha I and of seven Native Americans: Popé (New Mexico), Will Rogers (Oklahoma), Sequoyah (Oklahoma), Sacagawea (North Dakota), Washakie (Wyoming), Sarah Winnemucca (Nevada), and Standing Bear (Nebraska).
+Washington has authorized a statue of Billy Frank Jr.

 Members of Hispanic descent

-Dennis Chávez, the first person of Hispanic descent to be elected to a full term in the U.S. Senate, represents New Mexico.
+Dionisio "Dennis" Chávez, the first person of Hispanic descent to be elected to a full term in the U.S. Senate, represents New Mexico.
 Saint Junípero Serra, born in Spain, was a Spanish-era founder of the California mission system.

 African American members

 In February 2013, a statue of Rosa Parks was placed as the first full-length statue of an African American in the Capitol.
 It did not represent a particular state, but was commissioned directly by Congress.
 A few months later, on Juneteenth, 2013, a statue of Frederick Douglass was placed in the Capitol Visitor Center as a gift of the District of Columbia.
 There are also busts of Martin Luther King Jr. (1986) and Sojourner Truth (2009).

 Until 2018, no state had designated an African American as one of its two statues.
 In March 2018, Florida Governor Rick Scott signed legislation to replace the statue of Edmund Kirby Smith with one of African American educator and civil rights activist Mary McLeod Bethune.
 The new statue was unveiled July 13, 2022.
-In April 2019, Arkansas also authorized a statue of Daisy Bates.
+In April 2019, Arkansas also authorized a statue of Daisy Bates, which was installed in May 2024.
 In December 2020, Virginia Governor Ralph Northam announced that the statue of Confederate General Robert E. Lee would be replaced by a statue of African American civil rights activist Barbara Johns.

 Catholic clergy and nun

-The collection includes Father Damien from Hawai'i, Father Jacques Marquette from Wisconsin, Father Junipero Serra from California, and Father Eusebio Kino from Arizona, as well as Mother Joseph Pariseau from Washington.
+The collection includes Father Damien from Hawaiʻi, Father Jacques Marquette from Wisconsin, Father Junipero Serra from California, Father Eusebio Kino from Arizona, and Mother Joseph Pariseau from Washington.